-You may not be able to eliminate objections completely, but you can certainly minimize them.
+You may not be able to eliminate sales objections completely, but you can certainly minimize them.

-Here are three ways you can preemptively reduce the number of objections you get in a sales call:
+Here are three ways you can preemptively reduce the number of sales objections you get from a buyer:

 1. Know Your Ideal Customer Profile